VysotskiVadim/VysotskiVadim.blog/_drafts/slow-unit-tests-part-1-objects-mocking.markdown

 ```

 You need **1918** ms to run 2 tests if you mock using Mockk library.
-It's 4.2 times slower than Mockito and 1065 time slower than the baseline.
+It's 4.2 times slower than Mockito and 1065 times slower than the baseline.

 Mockk is similar to Mockito in many aspects:
 * The first usage is the slowest - 1915 ms;